Instructional Portfolio

-ERTH 110: Voyage of the Vicariance: Earth and Life through Time
+ERTH 110: Voyage of the Vicariance: Earth & Life through Time

 Exploration of Earth history via an imaginary sailing voyage around the world and back in time to Earth’s formation and the origin of life.
 Introduces fundamental concepts in geology, paleontology, living systems, and evolutionary biology.